February 2018, Robin Quirke

 Should highway funding expenditure stipulations be in the state constitution?

 The U.S. Constitution has 27 ratified amendments, while amendments adopted “by the people” have occurred in the Oregon Constitution 446 times and has 62 instances of repealing original laws and amendments.
 The U.S. Constitution has approximately 9,000 words (including the amendments), state constitutions average 26,000 words, and the Oregon Constitution has over 60,000 words.
 The Oregon Constitution includes details considered by many as inappropriate for a constitution and better suited for a statute book; for example, requirements in elder care facilities and retirement plan requirements for state employees.
 The Oregon Constitution is an ever-expanding document, not nearly as static as the U.S. Constitution.
 Initiative and referral activists often prefer installing statutory type policies in state constitutions because it prevents the legislative branch from altering them without a direct referral to a popular vote of the people.
-However many citizens do not understand this nuance, but rather perceive a state constitution as something of a sacred document which should not much be much changed.
+However many citizens do not understand this nuance, but rather perceive a state constitution as something of a sacred document that should not be altered.
 Furthermore, it appears that it is far more likely to add, rather than remove or alter, a state constitution, based on the ever-ballooning size of Oregon’s version.

 Moving with the times